phoebe-gill/pjgill.net/content/post/enfield-poverty-pr.md

 The benefit cap was introduced in 2013 with support from the Tories, Lib Dems and Labour.

-Benjamin Gill, Green Party candidate for Edmonton, says: "Successive governments have failed the young people of Enfield.
+Phoebe Gill, Green Party candidate for Edmonton, says: "Successive governments have failed the young people of Enfield.
 Under-privileged children should not pay the price of bankers' greed.
 Every person affected by this policy represents a tragedy."

 David Flint, Green Party candidate for Enfield Southgate, adds "For seven years Tory chancellors backed by Tory MPs have preached the false gospel of austerity.
 This gospel demands sacrifices – but not from them.
 It is the young, the poor and the disabled who have made the sacrifices."[^3]